 Hone your skills

 Working as a temporary professional at an accounting firm or in a company’s accounting department gives you an opportunity to practice what you’ve learned in school.
-According to the Robert Half Accounting and Finance Salary Guide, accountants, auditors, payroll managers, and accounts payable and receivable managers are in high demand.
+According to the Robert Half Salary Guide, accountants, auditors, payroll managers, and accounts payable and receivable managers are in high demand.
 Getting your feet wet by working in any of these areas can improve your analytical abilities, mathematical reasoning, and problem-solving skills.

 You may also have the opportunity to work with various types of accounting, compliance and financial analysis software; prepare financial statements and reports; and compile, verify and code information.
 But even if you’re just performing clerical work, it will help you to better understand the accounting process.